-- 20.5 One (1) wet weather week has been reserved which can be used for either semi-finals or finals if a wash-out has been agreed by both teams.
-Week 1: Semi Finals Week 2: Grand Final / Rain affected Semi Finals/ Washout Week 3: Grand Final - 20.6 In the event only one (1) week is available for finals, the Grand Final will be played out between the 1st and 2nd placed teams. - 20.7 In the event all finals weeks are rained out, the winner will be the 1st placed team, or in the scenario where the Semi Finals have been completed, the highest place team remaining in the competition will be the winner. - 20.8 Subject to rules 20.6 and 20.7, Semi-Finals and Finals must be played out to ensure there is a winner.
+- 20.5 One (1) wet weather week has been reserved which can be used for either semi-finals or finals if a wash-out has been agreed by both teams. - Week 1: Semi Finals - Week 2: Grand Final / Rain affected Semi Finals/ Washout - Week 3: Grand Final - 20.6 In the event only one (1) week is available for finals, the Grand Final will be played out between the 1st and 2nd placed teams. - 20.7 In the event all finals weeks are rained out, the winner will be the 1st placed team, or in the scenario where the Semi Finals have been completed, the highest place team remaining in the competition will be the winner. - 20.8 Rules 20.6 and 20.7 apply even where some play has commenced, but a winner cannot be determined on the basis of sets won or games won. - 20.9 Subject to Rules 20.6 and 20.7, Semi-Finals and Finals must be played out to ensure there is a winner.
 Should the Semi Final or Final end in a draw on both sets won and games won, both teams will select any two (2) players to play one (1) doubles tie-break (First to ten, win by two points) to decide the winner.